Control Host Statistics

 ## Application Statistics

-MaaS monitors individual application processes running on each host.
+MaaS monitors individual application processes running on each host, including **per-application HA state** for 1+1 deployments.

 ### Application Metrics